PyrrhicShadow/Va-House-Cleaning-Sim/README.md

 Cleaning jobs include

-* clearing dining table
+* clearing the table
-* straightening rug
+* straightening the rug
-* scrubbing bathtub
+* scrubbing the bathtub
-* washing dishes
+* washing the dishes
-* straightening couch
+* tidying the couch
+* cleaning a spill
-* straightening bed
+* making the bed
-* straightening bookshelf
+* organizing the bookshelf

 # Chat

-Of course, the lovely homeowner will chat with you on a variety of existential topics.
-Answer in any way you like - your choices don't meaningfully impact the story.
+Featuring a podcast by Pyrrhic Silva for your listening enjoyment.